dongfang98/Final-Project-Hospital-Management-System/README.md

-# Project2-Administrator-System
+# Project2-Hospital-Management-System
-I implement some basic functions of the Hospital Management System as a Java Web application, and deploy it to AWS.
+I implement some basic functions as a Java Web application, and deploy it to AWS.

 ## 1 User Story
 - Patients